Recognizing Unseen States of Unknown Objects by Leveraging Knowledge Graphs

-Overall, the proposed pipeline (see \autoref{fig:pipeline}) consists of four stages: (1) the creation of the KG, (2) the production of the semantic embeddings, (3) the fine-tuning of the classifier and, (4) the deployment of the fine-tuned classifier.
+Overall, the proposed method consists of four stages, as shown in \autoref{fig:pipeline}: (1) construction of the KG, (2) GNN training and learning of semantic graph embeddings, (3) fine-tuning of the visual classifier and (4) deployment of the fine-tuned state classifier.

-\textbf{Construction of the KG (Stage 1)}: To create the KG we query a common sense repository.
-The goal is to offer a solution that can generalize, instead of having to create our own KG tailored to the entities at hand and the relationships they have.
-The process begins by generating a set of nodes that correspond to the target state classes.
-Then, we query the repository for each of these nodes and add their neighbors to the knowledge graph if they meet specific criteria (see the ablation section for further information).
-We repeat this process for the newly added nodes until we reach a specified number of hops.
+\textbf{Construction of the KG (Stage 1)}: To create the KG, we query a common sense repository to compile a generic solution and to avoid the construction of a task-specific KG, tailored to the entities at hand and their relationships.
+First, a set of nodes that correspond to the words of the target state classes $S^U$ and $S^S$ is generated.
+Then, we query the repository for each of these nodes and add their neighbors in the KG, if they meet specific criteria (see also Section~\ref{sec:abl}).
+This process is repeated for the newly added nodes until a specified number of node hops is reached.

-Building a KG in this manner offers a number of advantages in comparison to custom-made approaches.
-First, being more problem-agnostic this approach is more generic than hand-crafted methods, and allows the same KG to be used for different variations of the task at hand.
-Second, this property enables transfer learning since KGs can be reused in related problems.
-Moreover, their creation does not rely on expert knowledge which is expensive and time-consuming.
-The trade-off is that KGs of this type are prone to the introduction of noisy information.
+This technique for building a generic KG offers several advantages in comparison to other problem-specific approaches.
+First, it allows the same KG to be used for different variations of the task.
+It also enables transfer learning since KGs can be reused to tackle other related problems.
+Moreover, the construction of such a KG does not rely on expert knowledge.